wangqs13/wangqs13.github.io/_pages/publications.md

         <div class="pub-title">Sample-optimal quantum estimators for pure-state trace distance and fidelity via samplizer.</div>
         <div class="pub-authors"><span style="color:blue">Ⓒ</span> Qisheng Wang and <a href="https://scholar.google.com/citations?user=_CHPF-kAAAAJ&hl=en">Zhicheng Zhang</a>.</div>
         <div class="pub-arxiv">In <em>Proceedings of the 53rd International Colloquium on Automata, Languages, and Programming</em> (ICALP 2026), pp. 154:1-154:21, 2026. <a href="https://doi.org/10.4230/LIPIcs.ICALP.2026.154">doi:10.4230/LIPIcs.ICALP.2026.154</a>. <a href="https://arxiv.org/abs/2410.21201">arXiv:2410.21201</a>.</div>
+        <div class="pub-extra">Presented as contributed talk at <a href="https://icalppodcspaa2026.cs.rhul.ac.uk/icalp/">the 53rd International Colloquium on Automata, Languages, and Programming (ICALP 2026)</a>.</div>
         <div class="pub-extra">Presented as a <a href="https://www.wilczekqc.net/show/379">talk</a> invited by <a href="https://scholar.google.com/citations?user=9Xn3T6EAAAAJ&hl=en">Ke Liu</a> at the Shanghai Institute for Advanced Studies, University of Science and Technology of China in 2026.</div>
         <div class="pub-extra">Presented as (part of) an <a href="https://youtu.be/LVsHzXb0hts?t=5268">invited talk (40min)</a> at <a href="https://shenzhen-nagoya.github.io/2025/">Shenzhen–Nagoya Workshop on Quantum Science 2025</a>.</div>
         <div class="pub-extra">Presented as (part of) a contributed talk at <a href="http://aqis-conf.org/2025/program/">the 25th Asian Quantum Information Science Conference (AQIS 2025)</a>.</div>